Russian occupation of Kherson Oblast: Background

+History

-Military occupation
+Initial military occupation

 Shortly after Kherson was captured, the Russian Ministry of Defence said talks between Russian forces and city administrators regarding the maintenance of order were underway.
 An agreement was reached in which the Ukrainian flag would still be hoisted in the city while Russia established the new administration.
 Mayor Ihor Kolykhaiev announced new conditions for the city's residents: citizens could only go outside during daytime and were forbidden to gather in groups.
 Additionally, cars were only allowed to enter the city to supply food and medicine; these vehicles were to drive at minimum speeds and were subject to searches.
 Citizens were warned not to provoke Russian soldiers and obey any commands given.

 In the first days of the invasion, Russian forces established control over and unblocked the North Crimean Canal, effectively rescinding a longstanding water blockage imposed on Crimea by Ukraine after the 2014 Russian annexation of the peninsula.

-Initial allegations that Russian soldiers had raped 11 women in Kherson, and that six of those women were killed, including a teenager, were denied by Hennadiy Lahuta, head of the Ukrainian Kherson Regional State Administration, who stated that such reports were disinformation.

 On 5 March, Kolykhaiev said that there was no armed resistance in the city and Russian troops were "quite settled".
 He requested humanitarian aid, stating that the city lacked power, water, and medicine.
 Later that day, around 2,000 protesters marched in the city center.
 The protesters waved Ukrainian flags, sang the national anthem, and chanted patriotic slogans.
 A video showed Russian soldiers firing into the air to dissuade the protestors.
 There were also claims that the Russian force had a list of Ukrainian activists in the city that they wanted to capture.
 On 9 March, the General Staff of the Ukrainian Armed Forces stated that Russia had detained more than 400 people in Kherson due to ongoing protests.